Venue: Virtual meeting viewable by weblink

-Apologies for absence were submitted from Councillor Yvonne Constance, Oxfordshire County Council, Councillor Debby Hallett, Vale of White Horse District Council, Councillor David Turner, South Oxfordshire District Council and Councillor Sean Woodcock, Cherwell District Council.
+Apologies for absence were submitted from Councillor Brad Baines, (substituted by Councillor Charlie Hicks), Oxfordshire County Council, Councillor Nathan Boyd, Vale of White Horse District Council, Councillor Sandy Dallimore, Cherwell District Council, and Councillor Charlie Maynard, West Oxfordshire District Council.

-The minutes of the meeting held on 14 September 2023 were agreed as a correct record of the meeting.
+The minutes of the meeting held on 18 January 2023 were confirmed as a correct record.

 Note: This meeting may be recorded for live broadcast via the Future Oxfordshire Partnership’s YouTube Channel - at the start of the meeting the Chair will confirm the meeting is being filmed.
 By registering to speak you are consenting to being recorded and to the use of those video and audio recordings for webcasting.

 The Scrutiny Panel considered two public questions.

 George Curtis on behalf of Bioabundance asked a question relating to the Oxfordshire Net Zero Route Map and Action Plan agenda item.
 Quoting from the report, Mr Curtis referred to the scale of the challenge to achieve net zero carbon emissions by 2050 and the need to embed climate change into decision-making across Oxfordshire.
 He noted that reducing Scope One and Two carbon emissions were a key focus of the document and a critical priority for Oxfordshire in the decades ahead.
 He also highlighted the report’s finding that Scope Three emissions, such as embodied carbon in materials, would likely form a continuingly growing proportion of the county’s total emissions.